coreboot/coreboot/Documentation/getting_started/writing_documentation.md

 On the host machine, open a browser to the address <http://0.0.0.0:8000>.

-### option 2: Install Sphinx
+### Option 2: Install Sphinx

 Please follow this official [guide] to install sphinx.
-You will also need python-recommonmark for sphinx to be able to handle markdown documentation.
+You will also need myst-parser for sphinx to be able to handle markdown documentation.

 Since some Linux distributions don't package every needed sphinx extension, the installation via pip in a venv is recommended.
 You'll need these python3
 modules:

 * sphinx
-* recommonmark
+* myst-parser
-* sphinx_rtd_theme
+* sphinx-rtd-theme

-The following combination of versions has been tested: sphinx 2.3.1, recommonmark 0.6.0, and sphinx_rtd_theme 0.4.3.
+The following combination of versions has been tested: sphinx 8.1.3, myst-parser 4.0.0, and sphinx-rtd-theme 2.0.0.

 Now change into the `Documentation` folder in the coreboot directory and run this command in there

-	make sphinx
+	make

-If no error occurs, you can find the generated HTML documentation in `Documentation/_build` now.
+If no error occurs, you can find the generated HTML documentation in `Documentation/_build/html` now.

 ### Optional